 With an accessible tasting menu and flexible main menu that lets you build your own culinary adventure, it's clear why Gary Danko has been a Fisherman's Wharf staple for decades.
 Temporarily closed.

 Ju-Ni (1335 Fulton St.) - 1 Star

 You'll feel like royalty at Ju-Ni, where there is a chef at work for every four guests.
 You'll get to see each sushi dish made before your eyes and learn how and why they come together in such an incredible way.
-Open for dine-in service, curbside/takeout, and delivery.
+Open for dine-in service.

 Kin Khao (55 Cyril Magnin St.) - 1 Star

 Located in the Parc 55 Hotel, just steps from the hustle and bustle of Powell and Market streets, Kin Khao is a terrific Thai restaurant.
 Their chicken wings are big and spicy and can't be passed up.
 Temporarily closed.

 Lazy Bear (3416 19th St.) - 2 Stars

 A communal dining experience has never felt quite as good as it does now.
 Gather round the table at Michelin-starred Lazy Bear to learn alongside your dinner mates how Chef David Barzelay and his talented team create the succulent dishes you're soon to enjoy.
 Open for dine-in service.